ellismassey/hm07-qa-us/README.md

 # TASK 2: POST (postHandlers.test.js)

 In this code, we're making a POST request to the URL 'https://79ecc735-746a-4b71-838c-6f15a9ac17d9.containerhub.tripleten-services.com/api/v1/warehouses/check'.
 We're also passing in an object that contains the data we want to send to the server.
 TEST 1 The method property is set to 'POST', and we're using the headers property to specify that we're sending JSON data.
 We're also using the JSON.stringify() method to convert the data object into a JSON string before sending it, and log it to the console using endpoint (/everything-you-need/v1/calculate).
 TEST 2 is to check the response to be 200 using endpoint (/everything-you-need/v1/calculate).
 TEST 3 will check the cost in different services with endpoint (/api/v1/couriers/check) and log it to the console.
-TEST 4 is adding items to the cart using endpoint (/api/v1/kits/8/products)

 ## Test 1 Everything you need log to console
 Run: npx jest tests/postHandlers.test.js